pokt-network/pocket/consensus/README.md

 # Consensus Module <!-- omit in toc -->

-This document is meant to be a supplement to the living specification of [1.0 Pocket's Consensus Module Specification](https://github.com/pokt-network/pocket-network-protocol/tree/main/consensus) primarily focused on the implementation, and additional details related to the design of the codebase.
+This README serves as a guide to the implementation of the [1.0 Pocket's Consensus Module Specification](https://github.com/pokt-network/pocket-network-protocol/tree/main/consensus).
+It is designed to provide insights into the structure and design of the codebase.

 ## Table of Contents <!-- omit in toc -->